De7vID/klingon-assistant-data/README.md

 which are low-priority when searching or don't belong elsewhere.
-It is also for canon sentences which appear in the TV shows or movies, or on DVD cases or advertising materials (because, from an "in-universe" point of view, these would not normally be found in a dictionary or phrasebook).
+It is also for canon sentences which appear in the TV shows or movies, or on DVD cases or advertising materials (because, from an "in-universe" point of view, these would not normally be found in a dictionary or phrasebook, unless they happen to be proverbs or such).
 The `examples` section is for entries created for pedagogical purposes (such as Beginner's Conversation sentences) or to make search easier (because a search term corresponds to a verb with suffixes or a complex noun).
 It also contains canon examples, if they are parenthetical (created by Okrand merely for the purpose of explaining an entry which is in the main section).

 It is a convention to link only once to another entry within each entry.
 Subsequent references to another entry should be tagged with `nolink`.
 If there